 Homework Package: \\\ due Wednesday, Nov.
-12, 2014 by 4 p.m. \\\
+11, 2015 by 2 p.m. \\\

-Hand in - directly to the lecturer, NOT to the departmental office - at least 15 completed problems (or parts of multiple problems) per chapter, Chapters 1-10.
+Hand in at least 15 completed problems (or parts of multiple problems) per chapter, Chapters 1-10.
 (Underlined problems may be particularly insightful or anticipatory.)
 If not using a notebook, include your name and the date worked on each page.
 Clearly mark the chapter and problem number for full credit.
-Be sure to staple packets in chapter order \\\\and/or\\\\ flag each individual chapter in packet/notebook (to be returned to the student).
-Deliver at lecture time or to Flanner 200B.
+Be sure to staple/clip packets in chapter order \\\\and/or\\\\ flag each individual chapter in packet/notebook (to be returned to the student).
+Deliver at lecture or to Flanner 200B, directly to the lecturer, NOT to the dept. office!!!